Static ARP is not applied at boot time

 So for some reason your MAC/IP pairs are not being added to the ARP table when you enable static ARP.

 Although you still have entries without hostnames in that config, and the current GUI will not let you enable static ARP in that case.
 (Or not, my brain didn't process that properly, it's IPs that you need -- ignore that)

-#29 Updated by Bipin Chandra almost 9 years ago
+#29 Updated by Bipin Chandra about 9 years ago

 i applied the patch and tried it and it works fine now but the core issue still remains, that is, client macs not listed in table still get a dhcp lease but r not able to communicate further with the firewall, like u said they r not supposed to even get a dhcp lease, but they do stil get it.

-#30 Updated by Jim Pingle almost 9 years ago
+#30 Updated by Jim Pingle about 9 years ago

 If you check "deny unknown clients" it would prevent that.
 It's likely a byproduct of DHCP being broadcast, and not directed at the router.

 Hosts receiving DHCP leases are not added to the ARP table when making a DHCP request, so it's not really a bug in the sense of the settings not being applied properly any longer.